step-security/secure-repo/knowledge-base/README.md

 ## `github-token.permissions.<scope>-reason`

 **Optional** If your Action uses the `GITHUB_TOKEN` and uses it for a scope other than `metadata`, provide the reason you need the scope.
 This information gets added to a workflow when its permissions are calculated automatically using the knowledge base.
+This is required if the corresponding scope is set in the permissions.

 ## Example